pooja00123/E-Commerce/client/README.md

 # Use -
 To easily change theme

+# To install spinner/loader

+Run command - npm install ngx-spinner
+# Use -
+To show loading on UI while API gets data.

 # To generate a component without test file

 ng g c <component name> --skip-tests